Fiber and Lyme Disease: Can Gut Health Boost Recovery?

 When Fiber Can Backfire

-Too much fiber—especially introduced quickly—can cause bloating, cramping, or worsen symptoms.
+Too much fiber introduced too quickly may worsen bloating, cramping, or constipation.

 Practical Tips for Lyme Patients